 Schedule

-- Hardware Deep Dive: How to power, calibrate, and run systems
+Hardware Deep Dive: How to power, setup, and run motion capture systems

-- Session Design: Planning motion + biometric capture sessions
+Session Design: Planning physiology and biometric capture sessions

-- Mocap & Physiology Setup: Working with suits, sensors, and participants
+Physiology Setup: Working with sensors and participant data acquisition

 Day 4: Real-World Implementation